Health Concerns for Gay and Bisexual Men

-What does being gay have to do with your health?
-A lot, believe it or not!
 Here are ten of the most important health issues for gay men to discuss with their health care providers.
-Not all of these might apply to you, but it’s smart to be aware of them.
+Not all of these might apply to you, but it’s good to be aware of them.

 Safe sex is key to protecting your health.
-It lowers your risk of getting or transmitting HIV.
+It lowers your risk of getting or transmitting Human Immunodeficiency Virus (HIV).
 Talk to your health care provider about what to do if you’re exposed to HIV.
 You may have options if you seek care right away.
 If you’re in a relationship where one of you is positive, talk to your health care provider about how to prevent transmission.
 If you’re HIV positive, ask for a referral to an HIV provider.

-Men who have sex with men have a higher risk of contracting hepatitis.
-Hepatitis is a serious liver condition caused by viruses that are sexually transmitted.
+Men who have sex with men have a high prevalence of hepatitis B.1 Hepatitis is a serious liver condition caused by viruses that are sexually transmitted.
 Hepatitis can lead to liver failure, liver cancer, and even death.
 There are three types: Hepatitis A, B, and C. Luckily, immunizations can protect against hepatitis A and B. These immunizations are recommended for all men who have sex with men.
 Hepatitis C can only be prevented by practicing safe sex.
 If you have hepatitis C, talk to your health care provider about new, more effective treatments.

-Body image issues are more common among gay men.
-Exercise is a great thing, but too much of it can harm your health.
-And using substances like anabolic steroids or supplements can be dangerous, too.
+Body image issues are more common among gay men.2 Exercise is a great thing, but too much of it can harm your health.
+And using substances like anabolic steroids or supplements can be dangerous.
 Talk to your health care provider about your diet and exercise habits, and any concerns you have.

 These substances can include alcohol, amyl nitrate (“poppers”), marijuana, ecstasy, and amphetamines.
 While the long-term effects of many of these substances aren’t known, there may be serious consequences as we age.
 If your drug use is affecting work, school, or relationships, your health care provider can help.